 - Following the completion of the course, students shall be able to: - State techniques, health benefits, applications, precautions and contraindications of undermentioned yogic practices; & - To demonstrate and instruct undermentioned yogic practices.

-On completion of this course, the students will be able to: CO1:develop understanding of different yogic techniques.
 CO2:attain perfection to perform different yogic practices.
-CO3:learn the practical interpretation of Shatkarma.

 CO4:can develop the calibre to conduct practical sessions.

 Yogasana